royfrancis/pophelper/README.md

 collectRunsTess(runsdir = choose.dir())
 ```

-### 10. Plot Interpolation
+### 10. Plot Interpolate Clusters in run files
 This function allows to spatially interpolate STRUCTURE and TESS clusters.
 Files needed are STRUCTURE or TESS run files and geographical coordinate files of same length.
 Note that the coordinate file must be tab-delimited text file with no headers.
 The first column must be x (latitude) and second column y (longitude).
 Note that none of the methods are able to handle missing coordinate data.
 All coordinates must be available.
+Coordinates must be in standard longitude-latitude (LL) decimal format (eg:21.0232, 43.0232).

 ```coffee
 #specify path for datafile and coordsfile